Jouffluu/CV/CV.md

 **Location:** Paris, France

 - Specialized in computational biophysics and molecular simulations.
-- Thesis: "Modeling Membrane Protein Dynamics with Coarse-Grained Techniques."
+- Thesis: "Molecular modeling of plasmodesmata organization by MCTP proteins."

 ## Skills